-This post on Surviving the Storm was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Surviving the Storm was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 In my last post, I talked about choosing to suffer.
 But what about when we suffer not by choice or sacrifice?
 What about when we are hit with suffering for no understandable reason at all?
 What about when others hurt us or bad things happen to us?
 This could be breaking a bone, coming down with an illness, being abused, losing our job, depression, the end of a relationship, among countless other hardships.
 Sometimes we face multiple difficulties all at once.
 Nothing seems to be going our way, and we ask God the big question: “Why?”